Blendify/blender-manual/blender_docs/manual/render/cycles/settings/scene/render/geometry.rst

 .. seealso::

-   There are also object level hair settings for each particle system which can be found in the :doc:`Hair Settings </render/cycles/settings/objects/hair>`.
+   There are also object-level hair settings for each particle system which can be found in the :doc:`Hair Settings </render/cycles/settings/objects/hair>`.

 Use Hair